Kartones/choose-your-adventure/README.md

 ![Location input sample](doc/location-input-screenshot.png)
 - `goback`: This action will always send back the user to the previous location it came from if chosen.
 It is useful to create a destination location where multiple locations point to, without the need otherwise of creating a single "go back to XXX" action per source location.

 Any other type of action will default to a "missing link" one, displaying the specified text but with a red message saying that there is no link.
-This is both to avoid errors and when playtesting paths to quicly see which ones are not yet build/written.
+This is both to avoid errors and when playtesting paths to quickly see which ones are not yet build/written.

 ## Roadmap